 1. A side-parting to cover any root regrowth

-During a recent video call, the Duchess tried out a different look, by sweeping her hair back into a more exaggerated side-parting – which celebrity hairstylist James Johnson reckons is a great trick for hiding any root regrowth.
-After all, we’ve all been having to make do with at-home hair dye kits recently, without trips to the salon!
+During a recent video call, the Duchess tried out a different look, by sweeping her hair back into a more exaggerated side-parting - which celebrity hairstylist James Johnson reckons is a great trick for hiding any root regrowth.
+After all, we've all been having to make do with home highlight kits recently, without trips to the salon!

 He also explained that it's a great style for people who are less adept at styling their hair too without the help of a professional.

 James told the Daily Mail, "Kate is a hair icon globally, she’s known for her bouncy hair, but ability-wise, her more textured and bouncier looks are harder to recreate at home.
 So this side-parted style is perfect for someone who has less hair styling skills.
 Whilst being soft, and therefore easier to style herself, this hairdo also carries on her sophisticated look, even in lockdown.

 "The side-parting helps open up her face, showing off her amazing cheekbones.
 It also a handy trick for covering solid regrowth lines exposed in the middle."

 Catherine has a lovely natural brunette hair colour, but has often displayed her love of highlights in the past, so it seems a side-parting could be a great way to hide any emerging regrowth colour - or even greys, during gaps in salon visits.

 2. Half-up, half-down hair styles for the days you haven't washed your hair

 Another favourite hairstyle adopted by the Duchess during the coronavirus lockdown is the half-up, half-down look - tying her hair into half-ponytail.

 According to James, the Kate Middleton hair style is easy to achieve at home on your own, and can also be the perfect style for those days when you haven't got round to - or don't fancy - washing your hair.